hmattinson/Dissertation_Excello/README.md

 ### For Developers

-Clone the repo
+- Clone repo
+- Sort of node stuff

-npm run from within the repo
+- nom run from within the repo

-Open Excel online (example notebook included in examples)
+- Open included spreadsheet in Excel Online

-Add an Add-in
+- Add an Add-in

-Add the manifest from this project
+- Add the manifest from this project

 This is helpful: https://docs.microsoft.com/en-us/office/dev/add-ins/tutorials/excel-tutorial?tutorial-step=1